rust-lang/cargo/src/doc/src/faq.md

 ### Why does Cargo.lock conflict?

 `Cargo.lock` contains exact information about your dependencies.
 It should be generated and maintained by Cargo and should not be edited manually.
-If there is a dependency conflict caused by changing the content of `Cargo.lock` when editing or merging branches, it is recommended to try to run `cargo generate-lockfile` to solve it.
+If there are non-trivial conflicts, you can reset all "yours" changes, fix all other conflicts in the branch, and then run some cargo command (like `cargo tree` or `cargo check`), which should re-update the lockfile with your own local changes.
+If you previously ran some `cargo update` commands in your branch, you can re-run them that this time.

 Besides that, there are other situations that create conflicts.
 Unfortunately, in many cases these conflicts cannot be resolved automatically and need to be resolved